Which place is cheaper, Colorado Springs or Sonoma?

 Trying to figure out where to travel next?
-This travel cost comparison between Sonoma and Colorado Springs can help.
+This travel comparison between Sonoma and Colorado Springs can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 When people say Sonoma, they are often referring to the region's wine country, but in fact, Sonoma is a county, a valley, and a town.
 The county covers 1,768 square miles and is more spread out than nearby Napa.
 There are more than 30 cities and towns in the county and 425 wineries with tasting rooms.
 The county also borders the Pacific Ocean, and the beautiful 55 mile stretch of coastline is rugged and dramatic.